lyquid/scapp/README.md

 ## How?

+Install the app like this: `npm i scapp -g`.

 This is a CLI app that asks the user for information like app name, version, use editorconfig or not, etc. Then scaffolds a folder with all that input.

 ## Why?